bcd/freewpc/machine/tz/tz.md

 #    outhole, slam-tilt, tilt, shooter, start-button, buyin-button
 #
 # Use sound() to invoke a sound call automatically when the switch activates.
 # Use lamp() to flicker a lamp automatically on activation.
+TODO:
+#   this requires the c_name, and not the friendly md name.
 # Use c_decl() to override the default name of the switch event.
 #
 ##########################################################################